Scholarships for international students

 John J. Sweeney Scholarship

-The Scholarship is open to all US citizens who:
+The Scholarship will be open to all US citizens who:

-- Have been offered a full-time place on the MSc in Applied Peace and Conflict Studies and have made a firm commitment to Ulster University during the admissions phase
+- Have been offered a full-time place on the MSc in Peace and Conflict Studies and have made a firm commitment to Ulster University during the admissions phase;

 - Are a US union member; or